aws-samples/vpn-gateway-strongswan/README.md

 * Standardized naming of cloud resources to help distinguish from other resources, identify ownership, and potentially aid in access control.

 ## Usage

+The following instructions are primarily oriented toward the first use case and two deployment topologies described above: Site-to-Site VPN with AWS Transit Gateway and Site-to-Site VPN with Virtual Private Gateway.
+If you're interested in demonstrating a DIY solution for both ends of a site-to-site VPN connection, you should be able to easily extend these instructions.

 ### 1. Determine Deployment Location: Public or Private Subnet